skraft9/pfsense-security-research/README.md

 ## Impact

-Any pfSense user assigned the `Diagnostics: Command` privilege can:
+Any pfSense user assigned the `WebCfg - Diagnostics: Command` privilege can:

 * Read sensitive local system files
 * Extract backups, credentials, and keys
-* Access files far beyond their intended GUI role
+* Access files far beyond their intended permissions

 This violates the principle of least privilege and breaks logical privilege boundaries.